-There is nothing like cooking a meal and simply walking outside to snip fresh aromatic herbs right from the garden to use on demand.
+There is nothing like simply walking outside to snip fresh aromatic herbs right from the garden to use on demand.
 Not only will you have high quality delicious herbs, you can save money by growing them yourself!
 Even if you have a smaller space, growing an herb garden is possible.
 We’ve compiled some basic information to help you grow and maintain healthy herbs.

 Selecting Herbs to Plant